|

 the truth.

-federal government had prior knowledge that the bombing was going to
+suggesting the federal government had prior knowledge that the bombing

-McVeigh and Nichols had a hand in planning the attack, securing the
+others besides McVeigh and Nichols had a hand in planning the attack,

-materials for the explosives, and carrying the bombing out;
+securing the materials for the explosives, and carrying the bombing

-government's early assertion that other unexploded bombs were found by
+detailing the government's early assertion that other unexploded bombs

-and court officials before, during and after the bombing.
+by federal law and court officials before, during and after the

 Judge in Bombing Trial Failed to Read

-transcript made during a closed door session in the waning days of the
+sealed transcript made during a closed door session in the waning days of

 Another case which is possibly related: